m1k1o/neko/webpage/docs/faq.md

 To see verbose information from the n.eko client, you need to visit the developer console in your browser.
 You can do this by pressing `F12` and then navigating to the `Console` tab.

-### How to enable support for Chinese/Japanese/Korean input method?
+### How to enable support for Chinese/Japanese/Korean input method? {#input-method}

 There exists an extension [Google Input Tools](https://chrome.google.com/webstore/detail/mclkkofklkfljcocdinagocijmpgbhab) for Chrome that allows you to use Chinese input method.

-### How can I embed the Neko desktop into web page without login prompt coming up for viewers?
+### How can I embed the Neko into web page without login prompt coming up for viewers? {#embed}

-You can use the following URL to embed the Neko desktop into a web page without login prompt coming up for viewers:
+You can use the following URL to embed the Neko into a web page without login prompt coming up for viewers:

 ```
 http://<your-neko-server-ip>:8080/?usr=neko&pwd=neko